Please ensure Javascript is enabled for purposes of website accessibility

 Movement for Justice banner, 2010 by Ed Hall.
 Image courtesy of People’s History Museum

-The UK could do more to help LGBT+ people fleeing persecution in their country of origin.
+The UK could do more to help LGBTQIA+ people fleeing persecution in their country of origin.
 People seeking asylum currently have to navigate a very harsh immigration system and combat a culture of disbelief.
 The Movement for Justice (MFJ) banner pictured above was made in 2010 by Ed Hall.
 It had its first outing at London Pride that year and was then taken to demonstrations at immigration court hearings, community events, and public hearings where MFJ put the immigration system on trial and people testified to their experiences.

 Jenny White was one of nine PHM Community Curators who researched and designed the museum’s award winning 2017 exhibition Never Going Underground: The Fight for LBGT+ Rights (25 February – 3 September 2017).
 Jenny recently contributed to BBC Sounds Gaychester podcasts on Harry Stokes (1799-1859) and Manchester’s 1880 ‘drag’ ball.
 As a member of the Warp & Weft, Jenny helped transform statues of men in Manchester Town Hall into celebrations of local historical women, inspiring a campaign for a permanent statue of a woman.